Change Node Discovery from Multicast to TCP/IP

 confluence.cluster.join.type property, update the first line and add the second line as shown below.

 Enter the address of each node, and separate each address with a comma.
+Make sure you remove the square brackets from around the IP addresses.

 You can now restart your cluster nodes.